How to Make a Chinoiserie Style Lamp with Decoupage

 I wrapped the painter’s tape around the top of the lamp mechanism and around the cord.

-Next, using a 3~inch paintbrush, I painted the entire surface of the lamp.
+Using a 3-inch paintbrush, I painted the entire surface of the lamp.
 This took about 6 minutes.
 I let it dry for about 30 minutes.
+Then, I repeated with a second coat of paint.

-Since the lamp would be covered in Mod Podge and napkins, I just gave it one coat of paint.
+Since the lamp would be covered in Mod Podge and napkins, I wanted a solid white surface to cover the lamp.

 I estimated I would need 4 napkins.
 I unfolded them and removed the front layer from the back layer.
 You can discard the white back layer.

-Since my last decoupage project, I read that you should also apply Mod Podge to the paper as well as the surface that you are covering.
+Since my last decoupage project, I read that you should apply Mod Podge to the napkin and the surface you are covering.
 That worked very well.

 I brushed the Mod Podge in sections on the lamp, starting at the top.
 Applying the napkin pieces with Mod Podge worked great.

-I worked my way down the lamp, slightly overlap the napkin pieces as I went.
+I worked my way down the lamp, slightly overlapping the napkin pieces as I went.

 When I had covered 90% of the lamp, I cut out small pieces of a 5th napkin to fill in the small places that were not covered.

-Finally, I went over the lamp with more Mod Podge, smoothing out places that were wrinkled.
+Finally, I went over the lamp with more Mod Podge, smoothing out wrinkled areas.

-I let the lamp dry completely overnight: it was about a total of 36 hours.
-I wanted the lamp to have a shiny finish ~ as a real ceramic lamp would.
-I bought Mod Podge Ultra~Gloss Spray Sealer.
+I let the lamp dry completely overnight; it took about 36 hours.
+Since I wanted the lamp to have a shiny finish – as a real ceramic lamp would, I used Mod Podge Ultra-Gloss Spray Sealer.

 Next, I wrapped the lamp switch with plastic wrap to protect it.